moffin-tech/api-examples/request-jumio-id-validation/README.md

 ### Create your moffin account

-First you will need an account in the Moffin.
+First you will need a Moffin account.
 You can create one easily in this [page](https://moffin.mx/sign_up).